 The larger context

-The Wild River Coast—Oregon and California— is home to a one-of-a-kind collection of undammned rivers, from the Elk River in the north to the Smith River in the south.
-Each has a high percentage of congressionally protected Wilderness and other National Forest and BLM lands in their watersheds.
+The Wild River Coast of Oregon and California is home to a one-of-a-kind collection of undammed rivers—from the Elk River in the north to the Smith River in the south.
+With the single exception of the Rogue River, there’s no high dams blocking salmon and steelhead migration.
+Each river has a high percentage of congressionally protected Wilderness and other National Forest and BLM lands in their watersheds.

 It may just be that the National Forest and BLM lands of this rugged, relatively low elevation mountainous region—so often in the immediate path of wet Pacific storms—may be one of the last best hopes of preserving native runs of salmon and steelhead into the future and providing clean drinking water for its communities.
 However, conservation in the region is piecemeal, with California and the Smith River, far ahead of what’s needed in Oregon and what happens in Oregon affects the communities in California and visa versa.